Quantum circuit model for continuous-time quantum walks on random graphs: Introduction

 \section{Introduction}

 Quantum computers provide a natural framework for simulating quantum dynamical processes that are otherwise challenging for classical computation~\cite{Feynman1982, Lloyd1996, Georgescu_RevModPhys_2014, Fauseweh2024}.
-Within this context, quantum walks (QWs) have emerged as powerful and versatile tools~\cite{farhi1998quantum, childs2002example, Childs_ACM_2003, Manouchehri2014, Ray_PRE2022, Ray_PRE2025}.
-They serve as fundamental algorithmic building blocks for graph-based problems~\cite{Aharonov_ACM_2001, Childs_ACM_2003, Kempe01072003}, provide a rich framework for modeling quantum transport~\cite{MULKEN201137}, and probing complex networks~\cite{Mukai_PRR_2020}.
-A QW is the quantum generalization of a classical random walk, where quantum superposition and interference replace classical stochasticity, giving rise to significantly different transport properties~\cite{Kempe01072003, Portugal2013, Wald_PRE_2021}.
-In contrast to classical diffusion, quantum walks show ballistic spreading~\cite{Portugal2013, Manouchehri2014}, localization~\cite{inui2004localization, chakraborty2020fast}, applications in optimization, simulation~\cite{Campos2023, LeePRD2025, HuertaAlderete2020}, and probing physical processes from energy transfer and topological phases to transport in complex networks~\cite{Mohseni2008, KitagawaPRA2010, MULKEN201137, Mukai_PRR_2020, Duda_PRR_2023}.
-Implementing QWs on quantum hardware, therefore, represents a promising route to bridge abstract quantum models with realizable algorithms and experimentally accessible simulations~\cite{Shukla_PRA_2024, gao2023demonstration}.
+Within this context, quantum walks (QWs) have emerged as powerful and versatile tools~\cite{farhi1998quantum, childs2002example, Childs_ACM_2003, Manouchehri2014, Ray_PRE2022, Ray_PRE2025}, serving as algorithmic building blocks for graph-based problems~\cite{Aharonov_ACM_2001, Childs_ACM_2003, Kempe01072003}, providing a rich framework for modelling quantum transport~\cite{MULKEN201137}, and probing complex networks~\cite{Mukai_PRR_2020}.
+As quantum analogues of classical random walks, QWs leverage superposition and interference in place of stochasticity resulting in ballistic spreading, localization, and rich dynamical behaviors~\cite{Kempe01072003, Portugal2013, Manouchehri2014, inui2004localization, chakraborty2020fast}.
+Their versatility has led to applications ranging from quantum optimization and simulation to studies of energy transfer, topological phases, and transport in complex networks~\cite{Mohseni2008, KitagawaPRA2010, MULKEN201137, Mukai_PRR_2020, Duda_PRR_2023, Campos2023, LeePRD2025, HuertaAlderete2020}.

-Quantum walks are broadly classified into discrete-time (DTQW)~\cite{Kempe01072003,AharonovPRA1993} and continuous-time (CTQW)~\cite{farhi1998quantum}.
+Quantum walks are broadly classified into discrete-time quantum walk (DTQW)~\cite{Kempe01072003,AharonovPRA1993} and continuous-time quantum walk (CTQW)~\cite{farhi1998quantum}.
 In DTQWs, evolution proceeds through repeated coin–shift operations, introducing internal degrees of freedom that enable controllability, making them well-suited for circuit design and local graph propagation~\cite{DouglasPRA2009,LokePRA2012,LOKE201764}.
-In contrast, CTQWs are defined directly on graphs, with the Hamiltonian typically chosen as the adjacency matrix or the graph Laplacian.
-They also don't require any extra degree of freedom, such as coin operator.
-This makes CTQW circuit implementations challenging~\cite{loke2017efficient,ChenPRA2024}, since their continuous evolution depends on the global structure of the graph rather than local connections.
+In contrast, CTQWs are defined directly on graphs, where the Hamiltonian is typically chosen as the adjacency matrix or the graph Laplacian.
+They also do not require any extra degree of freedom, such as coin operator.